keithrbennett/keithrbennett.github.io/_drafts/simplify-your-code-with-lambdas-and-other-callables.md

 Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are several?

 Let's say we have a class that contains 3 varying behaviors.
-As an admittedly contrived example, let's say we have classes for different types of animals, and they each have a `move`, `sleep`, and `vocalize` behavior.
-As a simplifying assumption, let's say that each of these behaviors has 7 possible variations.
+As an admittedly contrived example, let's say we have classes for hundreds of different species of animals, and they each have a `move`, `sleep`, and `vocalize` behavior.
+As a simplifying assumption, let's say that each of these behaviors has 7 possible variations that are shared by many species.
 If we were to write a class to implement each possible set of behaviors, we would need the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of classes, (7 * 7 * 7), or 343 classes!
 That would be silly of course, since we could simplify it by providing a class hierarchy for each of the three kinds of behavior, and plug those into the larger class -- but then we would still need (7 + 7 + 7), or 21 classes!
 (Probably 24 really, as pure design would dictate an additional class as an abstract superclass for each set of 7 implementations).

 If these behaviors are truly complex enough to justify a class of their own, this is not a problem.
 However, often they are not, and the solution is many times as verbose and complex as it needs to be.